signalvine/scala-style-guide/README.md

     def killJob(): Unit
   }
   ```
-- Callsite should follow function declaration, i.e. if a function is declared with parentheses, call with parentheses.
+#### :warning: Callsite should follow function declaration

+  i.e. If a function is declared with parentheses, call with parentheses.

   Note that this is not just syntactic.
 It can affect correctness when `apply` is defined in the return object:

   ```scala
   class Foo {
     def apply(): Int